Trump tax overhaul adopted by US House, debate shifts to Senate

 The House of Representatives voted 227 to 205 to pass the legislation, after Trump addressed Republican members in person and urged them to get the measure over the finish line.

-"This is one of the most historic and biggest things that we will ever do," House Speaker Paul Ryan told the chamber as debate concluded on the measure.
+Trump, in a tweet, congratulated the House for taking "a big step toward fulfilling our promise to deliver historic TAX CUTS for the American people by the end of the year."

+The bill's success also marked a key victory for House Speaker Paul Ryan, who has struggled to get Trump's agenda through Congress.

-Ryan pushed the narrative that the measure helps middle class families, reiterating his claim that the bill will save US$1,182 for a typical US family of four earning US$59,000.
+Ryan reiterated his assertion that in the first year the cuts will save US$1,182 for a typical family of four earning US$59,000.

-The overhaul is "about tax relief, it's about fairness, it's about simplicity, it's about easing the stress and anxiety in this country," Ryan added.
+The overhaul is "about tax relief, it's about fairness, it's about simplicity, it's about easing the stress and anxiety in this country," Ryan said.

 House Republican Don Bacon told reporters that Trump saw Thursday's vote as a "do-or-die" effort.